 About Alaska Geographic

-Since 1959, Alaska Geographic has been the nonprofit education partner of Alaska’s spectacular national parks, forests, and refuges; we support education programs and publications, and raise funding for youth programs, stewardship projects, and arts and education programs.
+Since 1959, Alaska Geographic has been the nonprofit education partner of Alaska’s spectacular national parks, forests, refuges, and conservation lands; we support education programs and publications, and raise funding for youth programs, stewardship projects, and arts and education programs.
 Together with our public land partners, we are dedicated to sharing Alaska’s rich natural and cultural heritage.

-Our statewide stores are education gateways to Alaska’s parks, forests, and refuges.
-We offer books, trail guides, maps, and interpretive gifts.
-Visit our online store for pre-trip planning and post trip memories.
-Revenue from our store sales is returned to the public lands to support vital educational outreach.
+Our 36 stores in visitor centers across Alaska are education gateways to Alaska’s parks, forests, and refuges.
+We offer the best books, trail guides, maps, and unique local gifts to better understand and remember the awe-inspiring places you visit.
+Visit our online store for pre-trip planning and post-trip memories.
+Revenue from our store sales is returned to the public lands to support education programs, stewardship projects, and youth programs.

 To contact our retail store operations: 907-274-8440 or email@example.com.

-The Alaska Geographic Field Institute fosters deeper connections to Alaska’s wild places and inspires people to engage as stewards of their public lands.
-Visit the Field Institute main page to learn about our youth engagement programs, adult/teacher courses, custom educational services.
-Our primary partners in these field education endeavors are the National Park Service and the Chugach National Forest.
+Alaska Geographic Field Courses foster deeper connections to Alaska’s wild places and inspires people to engage as stewards of their public lands.
+In all of our educational programs we work in close partnership with public lands leaders, local experts, and cultural leaders.
+Visit the Denali Education Programs main page to learn about our youth engagement programs, adult/teacher courses, custom educational services.
+Our primary partners in these field education endeavors are the National Park Service, the Chugach National Forest, and the U.S. Fish and Wildlife Service.

-To Contact the Denali operation working at the Murie Science and Learning Center: 907-683-6432, or email@example.com.
+To contact the Denali operation working at the Murie Science and Learning Center: 907-683-9632, or firstname.lastname@example.org

 We are Partners

 We are proud to partner with the National Park Service, U.S. Forest Service, U.S. Fish & Wildlife Service, and Bureau of Land Management.
-Our retail interpretive stores and educational services have provided millions of dollars in support donations to our agency partners.
-We also partner with many local and corporate businesses wishing to foster greater stewardship and youth enrichment associated with Alaska’s vast public lands.
+Our retail interpretive stores and educational services have provided over $20 million in support donations to our agency partners and funded thousands of local youth in education, leadership, and career programs.
+We also partner with many local and corporate businesses and school districts wishing to foster greater stewardship and youth enrichment associated with Alaska’s vast public lands.

 To contact our administrative offices: 907-274-8440, or firstname.lastname@example.org.